mmelan000/Employee-Dashboard-Generator/README.md

 ## Tests

 The program uses Jest for testing.
 There are pre-built tests inculded in the repository.
-If you would like to adjust the test, adjust the global variable to whatever you desire to test, then ```npm run test```
+If you would like to adjust the test, adjust the global variables to whatever you desire to test, then ```npm run test```

 ## Questions